cesmii/API/Docs/queries.md

 **<a name="query-equipment">Querying Equipment**

-The following query payload returns a list of Equipment instances in a given SMIP instance:
+The following query payload returns a list of Equipment instances in a given SMIP instance, independent of Type:

 ```
 query EquipmentListQuery {